cube-js/cube/docs/content/Auth/Auth0-Guide.md

 }
 ```

-## Create an API on Auth0
+## Create an API

 If you're using the Auth0 SPA SDK, you'll also need to [create an
 API][link-auth0-api].
 First, go to the [Auth0 dashboard][link-auth0-app] and
-click on the 'APIs' menu option from the left sidebar, then click the '+ Create
+click on the APIs menu option from the left sidebar, then click the Create API
-API' button.
+button.

 <p
   style="text-align: center"